Best Google Maps Scrapers 2026 [No-Code Edition]

 Live chat, and responses are fast.
 Just note their guidance can be optimistic... support told me 500 results/query, but Google still caps you around 250.

-After those three, two big names kept coming up that I tested and cut: Bright Data and PhantomBuster.
+After those three, a few more names kept coming up that I looked at and cut: Bright Data, PhantomBuster, and HasData.

 So why didn't they make it?